 - After your first year, alternate between the continuity clinic (a primary pediatrics office run by residents and supervised by attending) and follow-up practice for children who were discharged from the neonatal intensive care unit.

-- Continue pediatrics through the beginning of your fifth year to keep up
+- Continue pediatrics through the beginning of your fifth year to keep up your skills.

 - Be eligible to sit for the American Board of Pediatrics exam in your fifth year, after completing pediatric rotations.